 Occupations: Faison, accounting professional; Hunnicutt, home improvement business owner

 Wedding Location: Ceremony & Reception – Lake Presidential Golf Club; Upper Marlboro, Maryland

 A House is Not a Home Dee was in contract to purchase a home and contacted Tory — who was referred by her ex-husband — for the home inspection.
 Her male co-worker accompanied her to the inspection.
 Tory was attracted to Dee but assumed she was dating said co-worker.
 The house fell through but Dee didn’t give up.
 When she needed an inspector for the next home she planned to buy, she called Tory for her inspection again.
-They clicked.
+They clicked in Cialis.
 Tory learned that Dee was in fact single and she discovered that he was in the midst of a painful separation.
 However, this time she got her house and a new friend.
 The possibilities were endless.